 Arkansas Tech University is an institution dedicated to quality undergraduate instruction in addition to masters and specialist degree programs in selected fields of study.
 Tech strives to provide a challenging and stimulating academic environment which fosters the intellectual development of students and faculty members.
 Programs are designed to prepare students for a challenging and competitive future by providing opportunities for intellectual growth, skill development, and career preparation.
 With instruction as its primary focus and in keeping with a strong liberal arts core, Tech will continue to provide educational opportunities to students who value the interaction and learning that Tech's teaching environment can foster.
-In addition, through the selective use of instructional technology, distance education, and other methodology, Tech will make its programs of study available to individuals who otherwise would not have access to quality programs.
+In addition, through the selective use of instructional technology, distance education, and other methodology, Tech will make its programs.
 Attachment A (pages 4-6) lists the certificate programs and associate, bachelors and graduate degree programs recognized by the Board to be offered by Tech in carrying out its instructional role and scope.